-My name is Marriah.
-You may not know me, but I often think of you, and the time and energy you are spending to make this difficult and brave decision.
-I pray you will have peace in your heart knowing that making an adoption plan with the right person or family does not mean that your child will never know you, or your selflessness.
+Thank you for reading my profile.
+You may not know me, but I often think of you, and the time and energy you are spending making this difficult and brave decision.
+I pray you will have peace in your heart knowing that making an adoption plan with the person or couple of your choosing does not mean your child will never know you, or your selflessness.
 They will know that your decision is the ultimate act of love.

 Expectant mothers who choose to make an adoption plan may qualify for some level of financial assistance during their pregnancy.
 However, each person's situation and specific needs are different.
 Your adoption social worker can help you determine what level of assistance you qualify for and deserve.
 Many expectant mothers qualify for financial assistance to cover basic pregnancy and living expenses, including but not limited to - transportation reimbursement, utility assistance for phone, water, and electricity/gas, maternity clothing and supplements, etc.